 Want to know more?
 Check out Revere history, a photo guide to Revere Ware products over the years, how to identify “vintage” Revere Ware, or browse through our collection of Revere Ware ads and catalogs.

 Bankruptcy and beyond

 The Revere Ware company and it successors have gone through bankruptcy several times in the last few decades.
 The brand is now owned by World Kitchen, LLC (which itself went through bankruptcy in 2002).
 The cookware they produce, while it looks similar to the Revere Ware of old, is very cheaply made and they offer a far fewer pieces than the Revere Ware of old.
 Revere Ware discontinued selling spare parts in 1989.

 Being Revere Ware fans ourselves, we started offering replacement parts in 2008 that we wanted but could not find.
-With our replacement parts and some restoration by Classic Kitchens & More), you can keep your cookware going for decades.
+With our replacement parts, you can keep your cookware going for decades.